alfredoC10/Private-events/README.md

 # Private members (associations project)
   Simple aplication that allows a user to setup an account in order to create events.
-The logged in user will be able to only edit their own events and see others's events.
-The pourpose of this project was to dive a little deeper in Ruby on Rails model associations.
+The logged in user will be able to only edit their events and see others's events.
+The pourpose of this project was to understand a little deeper the foundations on Ruby on Rails model associations.
 ## About

 ![screenshot](https://github.com/alfredoC10/Private-events/blob/dev/sreenshot.PNG)